 Dr. Yaroslavsky obtained his Masters in Chemical Engineering in 1980.
-In 1987, he defended his PhD in Applied Sciences, with the PhD thesis: "Hydro thermal crystal growth of the piezoelectric crystals" at the Mendeleyev University of Chemical Technology, Moscow.
-He graduated the post-doctoral research program at Crystal Growth and Nuclear Spectroscopy Laboratory at the Hebrew University of Jerusalem, Israel, and subsequently assumed the position of Assistant Research Professor at the same university.
+In 1987, he defended his PhD in Applied Sciences, with the PhD thesis: "Hydro thermal crystal growth of the piezoelectric crystals" at the Mendeleev University of Chemical Technology, Moscow.
+He graduated the post-doctoral research program at Crystal Growth and Nuclear Spectroscopy Laboratory at the Hebrew University of Jerusalem, Israel, and subsequently assumed the position of Research Assistant Professor at the same university.
 In 1996 Igor accepted a Research Associate position at Simon Fraser University, British Columbia, where he developed a multi-crystalline thin layer deposition technology for the semiconductor industry.
 In 2002, he joined Northwest Mettech Corporation as a Senior Research Chemical Engineer.
-Igor has authored 32 peer-reviewed publications and holds 12 US and international patents.
+Igor has authored 32 peer-reviewed publications and holds over 20 US and international patents.

 Dr. Kral received his MA in Education and Behavioral Neuroscience in 1961, his MD in 1967, completed surgical residency in 1972 and defended his PhD thesis, “Surgical reduction of Adipose Tissue”, in 1976 at the University of Göteborg, Sweden.
 In 1988 Dr. Kral came to Downstate as Professor of Surgery and Director of Surgical Services at KCHC.
 In 1991, he initiated and co-organized the NIH Consensus Development Conference, “Gastrointestinal Surgery